For whom is The Snapshot designed?

-The Snapshot is designed for students applying for admission to independent schools for grades 6 through 12.
+The Snapshot is designed for students in grades 5 through 11 applying to grades 6-12.

 What skills does The Snapshot measure?

-The Snapshot was designed by test experts and independent school admission professionals to measure eight skills they deemed important when considering applications: intellectual curiosity, teamwork, initiative, responsibility, resilience, self-control, open-mindedness, and social awareness.
+The Snapshot was designed by test experts and independent school admission professionals to measure skills they deemed important when considering applications: intellectual engagement, teamwork, initiative, resilience, self control, open-mindedness, and social awareness.

 How long is The Snapshot?